martinjolif/football-game-tracking/README.md

 uv sync
 ```

+If you want to test the full pipeline with a real football game video as input, you need to download one of the ``Broadcast Videos`` from the ``SoccerNet`` dataset.
+You can download the videos from the following link: https://www.soccer-net.org/data by filling the NDA form.
+After downloading the video, place it in the ``todo`` folder.

 ### Acces MLflow to track experiments
 To get access to mlflow project, run the following command:
 ```